-12.5.
+12.6.
 Whole-body MRI derived imaging biomarkers as a surrogate of response - at selected sites only

-Due to funding and logistical limitations, this translational sub-study will be conducted solely in UCLH and selected other sites.
-Patients who are eligible for WBMRI and who have consented to this will undergo two WBMRI examinations - baseline defined as prior to initiation of ARSI or docetaxel (i.e. both PARADIGM-D and -A) and ideally no later than 4 weeks after commencing ADT and the second scan to coincide with primary end point ptDNA assessment sample (e.g. within two weeks of C3D1 or C4D1).
-All WBMRIs will be performed on either a 1.5T or a 3T MR scanner and will be limited to maximum of around 60 minutes duration and acquisition will include for example (but not limited to) the following sequences:
+Due to funding and logistical limitations, this translational sub-study will be conducted solely in UCLH and other selected sites.
+Patients who are eligible for WB-MRI and who have consented to this will undergo two WB-MRI examinations - baseline scan will be scheduled prior to initiation of ARSI or docetaxel and ideally no later than 4 weeks after commencing ADT, and the second scan will be scheduled at any point between 2 weeks prior to cycle 3 day 1 and 2 weeks post cycle 4 day 1 (8 week window)).
+All WB-MRIs will be performed on either a 1.5T or a 3T MR scanner and will be limited to maximum of around 60 minutes duration and acquisition will include for example (but not limited to) the following sequences: